CSXL/Sapphire/CONTRIBUTING.md

 ### Downloading the Project

-To Download the project, you will need to have [Python](https://www.python.org/) and [Make](https://www.gnu.org/software/make/) installed.
+To Download the project, you will need to have [Python](https://www.python.org/) and [Make](https://www.gnu.org/software/make/) installed if you are using the general version.
+However, there is a specific implementation in [Rust](https://www.rust-lang.org/) available inside the [rust](rust) folder.

-To download dependencies for the project, run `make download`.This will install all the resources needed for Sapphire to run
+To download dependencies for the project, run `make download`.This will install all the resources needed for Sapphire to run for both the Python and Rust version

 ### Running Tests